Managua FC: List of coaches

 Managua has had permanent managers since it first appointed TBD as coach in 2007.
 The longest-serving manager was Emilio Aburto, who managed Managua for three years from Feb 2012 to Jan 2015.
 Argentinian Nestor Holweger was the first foreign coach in the club and helped the club win its first title, winning the second division in 2009.
-Emilio Aburto is the most successful manager as he led the club to its first Primera division title in 2018 and first Copa de Nicaragua in 2019.
+Emilio Aburto is the most successful manager as he led the club to two Primera division title in 2018 and in 2025 and first Copa de Nicaragua in 2019.